nhendy/CAM2_ActiveLearning/README.md

 kaggle datasets download -d nih-chest-xrays/data
 ```

 The full dataset has 112,120 X-ray images with labels from 30,805 unique patients.
+The sample dataset contains 5606 X-ray images and class labels.

 ## Dataset Limitations
 * The image labels are NLP extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.